SyMoCADS/Media_Modulation_Testbed/README.md

      ```

 > [!TIP]
-> To ensure you're using the right Python version in the virtual environment, specify the version like this:
+> To ensure you're using the right Python version in the virtual environment, specify the version.
+E.g., for Python version 3.11, type:
 > ```shell
 > python3.11 -m venv .venv
 > ```